 The Mission Bay Ferry Landing will provide regional ferry service to and from San Francisco's Mission Bay, Dogpatch, Potrero Hill, Pier 70, and Central Waterfront neighborhoods.
 The ferry landing will provide the capability to berth two ferry boats simultaneously with the capacity to handle up to 6,000 passengers per day.
-The terminal is essential to alleviate current regional transportation overcrowding and provide transportation resiliency in an earthquake, BART or Bay Bridge failure, or other unplanned events.
-The Port is leading the project in collaboration with Water Emergency Transportation Agency (WETA) alongside support from the Mayor's Office, Office of Economic and Workforce Development, and consulting design teams.
+The terminal is essential to alleviate regional transportation overcrowding and provide transportation resiliency in an earthquake, BART or Bay Bridge failure, or other unplanned events.
+The Port is leading the project in collaboration with Water Emergency Transportation Agency (WETA)

+Management's Discussion and Analysis (Unaudited) For the Years Ended June 30, 2023 and 2022 alongside support from the Mayor's Office, Office of Economic and Workforce Development, and consulting design teams.
 The project design and environmental permitting are complete.
 Dredging and site preparation (Phase 1) was completed in 2020.
-Due to project funding limitations and the financial impact of COVID-19, the Port revised the project timetable.
+Due to project funding limitations, litigation, and the financial impact of COVID-19, the Port revised the project timetable.
 However, as a short-term solution, the Port and WETA constructed an interim ferry landing at Pier 481⁄2 with financial support from Golden Gate Transit.
 The interim facility opened in fall 2019.
-The Port currently expects primary project construction to begin in 2024 with completion in 2025.
+The Port is currently working with WETA to establish a schedule for constructing the permanent facility, with completion possible as early as 2026.